I. Registering a Team:

 5. Each club is required to have teams in each age bracket in the league, Girls & Boys teams.
 If a club has less than the required teams, they will have a decided disadvantage because they will have less teams scoring pts. for their club.
 If a club has less than the required teams they cannot create more games during the league season to make up for shorted games.
 Fill in teams from outside the CDL will only be allowed if approved by the CDL Board.
 The required number of teams per club for any season may very from year to year.
 All guest teams can win their age group championships but they do not score points for the club they are playing for inregards to the overall Club Championship.
 Guest teams play all their home games at the club they are playing for but are allowed to wear their own team uniforms.
 No teams outside the CDL Clubs may be guest teams to a club without prior approval and subject to guest team rules for that season.

-E. All games must be played as scheduled.
+E. All games must be played as scheduled unless changed by the league.
 There will be no make-up games unless weather conditions prevent play or if the CDL Board makes allowances for such make-up games.
-If a game is cancelled because of weather, the league administrator will reschedule the game.
+If a game is cancelled because of weather, the league administrator will OK the reschedule of the game.
 If a team fails to show, the game will be forfeited.
 If a coach is unable to coach his team on game day, the club needs to provide a substitute coach.
 If a team is short players, the league allows for players to play up as guest players.
 Players are not allowed to play down unless they are playing up on a permanent roster and are truly age eligible to play down.